How To Make A Bench Seat Cushion With Box Corners

 - Electric knife or hack saw for cutting foam

-- Lay your upholstery foam out flat and mark the length first with a marker.
+- Lay your foam flat and use a marker to clearly mark the length.

-- Cut your foam using an electric knife. - Yes, an electric knife like you'd use to slice the holiday turkey.
-I know that may sound weird but trust me, it's the easiest way to cut through the foam and maintain a nice clean edge.
+- When it’s time to cut, grab an electric knife - the same kind you’d use to carve a holiday turkey.
+It might sound unusual, but trust me, it’s the easiest way to slice through foam while keeping a clean edge.

-- Once you have your foam cut to the right length, measure and mark the depth of your cushion.
+- Once you’ve cut your foam to length, measure and mark the depth of your cushion.

 Once you've cut your foam, dry fit it on your bench to make sure it fits properly.